srinivasulareddy-sacumen/jorgealmeidajr-imobprime-react./README.md

 ## What was learned or used in this project

+- React v16 features.
+- Javascript ES6+ features.
-- React state was managed without Redux.
+- React state managed without Redux.
 - [Axios](https://github.com/axios/axios) was used for the REST API calls.
 - Access of Google Maps JavaScript API.
 - [React Google Maps](https://github.com/tomchentw/react-google-maps) component used for integration with Google Maps.
 This dependency will be kept as an example.
 In the future this functionality will be removed.